 I’ve used Personal Capital to manage my own portfolio for some time.
 It’s a great (and free!) platform to manage all of your wealth and spending from one spot.
 It aggregates all of your portfolio data, allowing you to look at actionable information – allocation, performance, etc. They also have a great budgeting area that allows you to see exactly what you spent across all of your budget categories.
 It’s truly a one-stop shop.
 Highly recommended.
 If you’d prefer a platform that focuses simply on budgeting, Mint is an excellent solution.

 I was with Scottrade since I started investing in early 2010, but I switched over to Schwab in 2017 for a number of reasons.
 I highlighted those reasons for you readers not too long ago.
 After some time working with Schwab and using their platform, I can confidently recommend them.
 Fantastic service, robust interface, and tons of research.
 I honestly don’t know what else you’d want.
 Plus, the fees are very reasonable these days.
 I can’t say enough great things about Schwab.
+In addition, if you plan on becoming a dividend expat, attaching a High Yield Investor Checking account to your brokerage account is practically necessary, as you’ll be given a debit card that could drastically reduce foreign ATM withdrawal fees.

 Of course, I can’t recommend resources without mentioning one of my own.
 This is my best-selling book on achieving financial freedom by living below your means and investing in dividend growth stocks.
 It has four different but complementary sections: my background, how to start down the path to financial freedom, why dividend growth investing works so well, and how to analyze and think about stocks.
 Whereas Mr. Free At 33 is designed to cover the what and the why, this book covers a lot of the how.
 It especially goes into detail about how I went from below zero to well into the six figures.
 I’ve priced it at only $4.99 so as to make it accessible to all.
 There are currently 60 reviews on Amazon, giving it a total rating of 4.5 out of 5 stars.
 You can also check out reviews of the book over at Think Save Retire and Angry Retail Banker.
 I truly hope you enjoy it, if you decide to read it.